meghen/movie-sagas/README.md

 The goal of this app is to show movies stored in the database.
 There are two different views - the all movies page and the movie details page.
 The all movies page only shows movie title and a poster, where as when the user clicks into a given movie, they will be able to not only read the description, but also make changes to the title or description.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)

 ### Built With

 - [Node.js](https://nodejs.org/en/)